TramadolNights/iRon/README.md

 If you'd like to see a specific feature added, feel free to file a github issue as well.
 If it's something small, I may actually get to it :-) No promises though, as unfortunately the time I can spend on this project is quite limited.

 ---

+## Donations

+If you like this project enough to wonder whether you can contribute financially: first of all, thank you!
+I'm not looking for donations, but **please consider giving to Ukraine-related charities instead**.